 Is the Inca Trail Hike Dangerous?

 Any adventure trip you go on, there are always risks involved.
 Dangerous situations during the Inca Trail could be due to negligence or the force of nature.
-The best way to stay safe on the Inca Trail is to follow your tour guide’s instructions.
+Following your tour guide's instructions is the best way to stay safe on the Inca Trail.

 Can I Hike The Inca Trek Without A Guide?

 You can not enter the Inca Trail without hiring a registered tour company.
 You must hike the Inca Trail with a tour guide, chef, and porters.